Combimac: Centrifugal fans

-The original centrifugal fan designs were bought from a company HSM (Heinke-Schuitema-Musselkanaal) located in the town of Musselkanaal in 1936.
-Throughout the history the program of centrifugal fans has been extended with various models, including ATEX fans for use in hazardous environments.
+The original centrifugal fan designs were bought from HSM (Heinke-Schuitema-Musselkanaal), located in the town of Musselkanaal, in 1936.
+Throughout the history of the company, the manufacture of centrifugal fans has been extended to various models, including ATEX fans for use in hazardous environments.
 ATEX centrifugal fan units are built in accordance with the European directive 2014/34/EU (previously 94/9/EG).
-ATEX centrifugal fan units are widely used in the biogas industry to provide the combustion engine gas with ample pressure and suitable for usage in Zone 1 and 2.
+ATEX centrifugal fan units are widely used in the biogas industry to provide combustion engine gas with ample pressure, and are suitable for usage in Zone 1 and 2.

 Pumps

-The manufacture of electrical driven submersible pumps was introduced during the 1960s.
+The manufacture of electrical driven submersible pumps was begun during the 1960s.
 The company predominately produced submersible pumps for sewage treatment plants and building constructions sites.
-The manufacture of pumps continued until the 1990s and was ended, as the demand for these specific pumps vanished over the years.
+The manufacture of pumps continued until the 1990s, as demand for these specific pumps waned.